-The introduction of Council Tax brought with it the requirement to share any surplus or deficit (in proportion to precepts) as estimated at 15 January between the major precepting authorities.
-In accordance with this the estimated surplus accounted for in the 2012/13 Council Tax calculation was £274k.

-The actual surplus on the Collection Fund at year end (£429k) represents partly an increase in the resources attributable to the Authority, and partly amounts due to precepting authorities.
-In order to comply with the Code of Practice on Local Authority Accounting (Code) 2012 this has been split between Thanet District Council fund balances (£61k) and precepting authority creditors (£368k) within the Balance Sheet.
+The introduction of Council Tax brought with it the requirement to share any surplus or deficit (in proportion to precepts) as estimated at 15 January between the major preceptors and the billing authority.
+There was no estimated surplus or deficit for 2013/14.
+The actual surplus on the Collection Fund at year end (£1.588m) due to the prudent collection rate adjustment represents partly an increase in the resources attributable to the Authority, and partly amounts due to major preceptors.
+In order to comply with the Code of Practice on Local Authority Accounting (Code) 2013 this has been split between Thanet District Council fund balances (£0.227m) and other local authority creditors (£1.361m) within the Balance Sheet.